 If the name sounds familiar it could be because of the 1989 Exxon-Valdez oil spill, or possibly even the earthquake of 1964.
 The Valdez Museum tells the story of both of these catastrophes as well as other local historical events.
 However, Keystone Canyon and the Worthington Glacier are the places which earned Valdez its spot in the list.

 Update: Loved Valdez!
 Saw all of the places I mentioned above as well as the Salomon Hatchery where we saw sea lions, seals, a bear and an unbelievable number of salmon fish – just about everywhere, including on the road!
+You can read more about them in our post about the best things to do in Valdez, AK.

 Getting into the Inside Passage could take us to Juneau, the capital of Alaska.
 The wet and relatively warm climate makes Juneau an ideal area for hiking the cold rainforests and visiting local gardens.
 Mendenhall Glacier alone is an Alaska Bucket List item in its own right.
 There are no roads connecting Juneau to the rest of Alaska, so whether or not it’ll make it into our road trip itinerary is still a mystery.